Minal06/Jr-Programmer-Project/README.md

 I received files with a prepared scene and I setup my first version control tool - Github.

-Then I have to implement some functions with object-oriented programming:
+Then I had to implement some functions with object-oriented programming:
 - Necessary scene flow and interface buttons
 - Data persistance between scenes (color choose of in-game elements in start menu and apply it in  simulation)
 - Data persistance between sessions (with json)

 Please check scripts:
- **MainManager** - It was wrote with a singleton usage for this task.
+ **MainManager** - It was written with a singleton usage for this task.
  **ProductivityUnit** - It was class that inherit from Unit class and override some methods.

-I also add an encapsulation for crucial properties - as intended in this task.
+I also added encapsulation for crucial properties - as intended in this task.

 ##### Start Menu
 ![MainMenu](https://user-images.githubusercontent.com/94176489/177878076-94b2a31f-f645-45f6-80b3-ffda910722e6.jpg)